Background, Floor, and Frame #

 Drag & Drop

-Windows only: You can also change the image by dragging and dropping an image file from the explorer into the background area.
+Windows only: You can also change images by dragging and dropping image files from Explorer onto the background area.

 CTRL